5 Common Ferroli Boiler Fault Codes and How to Fix Them

 - F41: activation of maximum DELTA T protection — the heating sensor is damaged, return sensor is damaged, no water circulation in the system, or air in the system.

 - F10: delivery senor error — damaged sensor or wiring.

 - F11: return sensor fault — damaged sensor or wiring.

-If you’re seeing any of these, please get a Gas Safe engineer to investigate the issue further.
+If you’re seeing any of these, please get a Gas Safe engineer or your boiler cover company to investigate the issue further.

 Still Having Ferroli Boiler Problems?

 If the recommended fixes about didn’t help and your old Ferroli boiler is beyond repair, it may be time to consider a replacement.
 We suggest you start by geting quotes for a new boiler online from Heatable.
 It’s fast, easy, and you’ll get the most competitive boiler installation prices on the market — backed by a generous 10-year warranty.